mhidaka/android-dev-challenge-compose/README.md

 ## :scroll: Description
-It's an 😺cat adoption app with Jetpack Compose.
+It's a 😺cat adoption app with Jetpack Compose.

 this app contain 2 screen that displays a list of cats and a detail screen showing each cat's details.